 Needless to say, this poses a risk to not only the mother’s health, but to the baby’s as well.

-Please see this article: How Oral Contraceptives Hurt Your Baby to find out more on this topic.
+Please see this article: How Oral Contraceptives can Harm Your Baby to find out more on this topic.

 I have known many women who DO take the birth control pill.